Skip to footer content

 2.1.4 Remote Instance Compatibility

 JSReport .NET seamlessly integrates with remote JSReport instances.
-This is particularly advantageous in orchestrated Docker environments where JSReport runs in a separate container rather than one container.
+This is particularly advantageous in orchestrated Docker environments where JSReport runs in a separate container.
 Such integration facilitates the orchestration of JSReport and .NET Core apps using tools like Docker-compose.

 2.1.5 Advanced Response Handling